A gluing construction of K3 surfaces: Construction of and Proof of Theorem

 \begin{remark} There exist nine points configurations $Z^\pm:=\{p_1^\pm, p_2^\pm, \dots, p_9^\pm\}$ such that $N_\pm$ is {\it not} Diophantine, however $C^\pm$ admit holomorphic tubular neighborhoods.
 For example, Ogus constructed such configuration in \cite[4.18]{O}.
 One can carry out just the same construction of a compact complex surface starting from this Ogus's example, whereas Lemma \ref{lem:W*} does not hold in this case. \end{remark}

 Theorem \ref{thm:constr_of_K3} follows from Proposition \ref{prop:K3}.

-\begin{remark} As it is easily seen from the construction above, we can replace the condition ``$N_{\pm}$ are dual each other via a biholomorphism $g\colon C^+\to C^-$'' in Theorem \ref{thm:constr_of_K3} with the following looser condition: there exists a biholomorphism $N_+^*\cong N_-^*$ which maps the connected component of the boundary of $N_+^*$ corresponding to the zero section of $N_+$ to the connected component of the boundary of $N_-^*$ corresponding to the boundary of $N_-$, where $N_\pm^*$ is the complement of the zero section of $N_\pm$. \end{remark}
+\begin{remark} As it is easily seen from the construction above, we can replace the condition ``$N_{\pm}$ are dual to each other via a biholomorphism $g\colon C^+\to C^-$'' in Theorem \ref{thm:constr_of_K3} with the following looser condition: there exists a biholomorphism $N_+^*\cong N_-^*$ which maps the connected component of the boundary of $N_+^*$ corresponding to the zero section of $N_+$ to the connected component of the boundary of $N_-^*$ corresponding to the boundary of $N_-$, where $N_\pm^*$ is the complement of the zero section of $N_\pm$, considered as a domain of the ruled surface obtained by adding the $\infty$-section to $N_\pm$. \end{remark}

 For the open subset $V\subset X$, we have the following:

 \begin{proposition} Denote by $\widehat{V}_{r^+, r^-}$ the subset $\{x\in N_0\mid 1/r^-<|x|_h<r^+\}$ for positive numbers $r^\pm>1$, where $h$ is a fiber metric on $N_0$ with zero curvature.
 Denote by $i_0$ the isomorphism $\widehat{V}_{R^+, R^-}\to V (\subset X)$ which is obtained naturally by the construction.
 Then it holds that {\rm $\sup\{r\geq R^+\mid$ there exists a holomorphic embedding $i_{r, R^-}\colon \widehat{V}_{r, R^-}\to X$ with $i_{r, R^-}|_{\widehat{V}_{R^+, R^-}}=i_0\}<\infty$} and {\rm $\sup\{r\geq R^-\mid $ there exists a holomorphic embedding $i_{R^+, r}\colon \widehat{V}_{R^+, r}\to X$ with $i_{R^+, r}|_{\widehat{V}_{R^+, R^-}}=i_0\}<\infty$}. \end{proposition}